argonautproject/subscriptions/Formal/Formal-Subscription-Documentation-(-to-go-in-FHIR-Spec-).md

 When the server receives a subscription, it SHOULD check that it is prepared to accept/process the subscription.
-If it is, it sets the subscription to `active`, and then process it like a normal [create](http.html#create).
+If it is, it sets the subscription to either `requested` and process it like a normal [create](http.html#create).
 If it isn't, it SHOULD return an error with an [OperationOutcome](operationoutcome.html) instead of processing the `create`.